robin-jiangdh/robin-jiangdh.github.io/Writerside/topics/clickhouse/kb-setup-and-maintenance/kb-zookeeper/install_ubuntu.md

----
-title: "Install standalone Zookeeper for ClickHouse on Ubuntu / Debian"
+#Install standalone Zookeeper for ClickHouse on Ubuntu / Debian
 linkTitle: "Zookeeper install on Ubuntu"
 weight: 100
 description: >-